hujhax/austin-improv-wiki/Troupes/Fox Paws.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Fox Paws is a longform improv troupe that is about joy. </blockquote>
+Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Fox Paws is a longform improv troupe that is about joy.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do montage.
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do montage.
 I guess it might be a La Ronde?
-There are common threads among the scenes.</blockquote>
+There are common threads among the scenes.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]